JetBrains/marketplace-docs/topics/marketplace-general/intellij-enterprise-plugin-repositories.md

 [//]: # (title: IntelliJ Platform-based IDEs Enterprise Repositories)

-You can set up your own enterprise plugin repositories for IntelliJ Platform based IDEs (also known as custom plugin repositories).
+You can set up your enterprise plugin repositories for IntelliJ Platform-based IDEs (also known as custom plugin repositories.)

 For example, to store plugins that you want to reserve for your company's internal use only.